-Efficiency options for offices and institutions include an evaluation of lighting systems incorporating the use of smart activity detectors and the use of compact fluorescent light bulbs, the choice of a fuel efficient car fleet and a careful look at the management of cooling and heating systems.
+Efficiency options for offices and institutions include an evaluation of lighting systems that incorporate smart activity detectors, the use of compact fluorescent light bulbs, the choice of a fuel efficient car fleet and a careful look at the management of cooling and heating systems.

-Selecting new equipment for energy efficiency and calibrating it for low energy profiles offers small improvements increase as they multiply throughout the workplace.
+Selecting new equipment for energy efficiency and calibrating it for low energy profiles offers small improvements which increase as they multiply throughout the workplace.
 The construction of new buildings or extensions provides excellent opportunities to implement efficiency options which reduce the carbon footprint of institutions, including the incorporation of power generation and solar passive design.
-The building industry does not currently make these efficiencies standard practice, so there will be increased transaction costs in both design and construction.
+The building industry does not currently make these efficiencies standard practice, so there may be increased transaction costs in both design and construction.

-While emission reductions can come from efficiencies in building design, fit-out and use, a smaller footprint is simply the best outcome.
+While emission reductions can come from efficiencies in building design, fit-out and use, a smaller area is usually the best outcome.
 Using office space that is the right size for the operation is highly efficient and generally has clear cost benefits.
 This may require a shift in organisational culture as operational needs are assessed.